-An online course on sustainability
+An online sustainability course

 For us, internal growth is an important lever to maintain and develop intellectual capital.
 This is why we encourage the circulation of jobs and roles among the different business areas, through balancing and mobility processes supported by plans that facilitate, where necessary, retraining.
 Eni cares about the management and development of professionalism and therefore constantly identifies professional roles, skills and strategic know-how, through the application and updating of the management and development system of Professional Models.
 Eni recently updated the structure of its Professional Models, in line with the map of the processes and corporate regulations unambiguously classifying all of the skills that are practiced within it.
-In 2015 the repertoire of professional skills involved in performing the different roles was further refined.
-This now constitutes a shared reference to describe the technical skills required for the different roles.
-The repertoire has about 1500 entries covering 31 professional areas and is organised on 3 levels:
+In 2015 a list of professional competences was drawn up that brings together all of the technical skills required for the performance of all of the roles in the company.
+The list is a shared point of reference for the description of the technical skills need for the various jobs.
+The list includes some 1800 items, covering Eni’s 33 professional areas and is organised on 3 levels:

-Internal mobility and retraining
+Internal mobility and professional re-training

 In 2016, 714 resources were affected by mobility measures between different business areas (and between companies within the business areas).
 During 2016, improvements were made to the internal Job Posting portal and communication with candidates with the introduction of new functions and the launch of a project with Eni Corporate University to have more information about the motivation for change of internal candidates (through telephone contacts).

 At both the national and international level, internal mobility has the advantage of providing the expanding business areas with resources from other businesses after appropriate professional re-training.
 This has made it possible to manage significant industrial restructuring, also in the case of the closure or radical restructuring of the company’s production sites and commercial activities in Italy and abroad, without compromising jobs.
 In fact, many people have been reassigned to new businesses or areas where their skills can be made good use of.